ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

  [Sexp.Atom "3"; Sexp.Atom "2"; Sexp.Atom "1"]
 ```

-By combining these functions you can write your own `sexp_of_t` functions for your own types (we will see later how to generate them automatically).
+By combining these functions, you can write your own `sexp_of_t` functions for your own types (we will see later how to generate them automatically).

-### Converting S-expressions into OCaml types
+### Converting S-expressions Into OCaml Types

-Similarly it is possible to convert S-expressions into the corresponding OCaml types by using the predefined `t_of_sexp` functions:
+Similarly, it is possible to convert S-expressions into the corresponding OCaml types by using the predefined `t_of_sexp` functions:
 ```ocaml
 # Std.int_of_sexp (Sexp.Atom "0");;
 - : int = 0